turntabl/intellij-apm-plugin/README.md

 ## Other Tools Used
   - Spiermar's [D3.js Flame Graph Library](https://github.com/spiermar/d3-flame-graph) was used to develop the flame graph
   - Spiermar's [Burn Library](https://github.com/spiermar/burn) was used to help convert the profiled data into the required format needed for the flame graph.
 The Burn Library is originally in GoLang and aspects of it was converted to Java for the purpose of this plugin.
-  - [Jfree Chat library](https://www.jfree.org/jfreechart/) for the CPU Load graph
+  - [D3.js Library](https://github.com/d3/d3/wiki) for the Metric Graphs